Threads

 To set an account to private:

-• Go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu.
+- go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu

-• Select ‘Privacy’ and toggle on the option named ‘Private profile’.
+- select ‘Privacy’ and toggle on the option named ‘Private profile’

 To adjust who can comment on a Threads post:

-• Go to your post that you wish to adjust comments on.
-You can do this by going to your profile.
+- go to your post that you wish to adjust comments on (you can do this by going to your profile)

-• Select the three dots ‘…’ in the top right corner of the associated post.
+- select the three dots ‘…’ in the top right corner of the associated post

-• Select ‘Who can reply’ and choose either ‘Profiles you follow’ or ‘Mentioned only’.
+- select ‘Who can reply’ and choose either ‘Profiles you follow’ or ‘Mentioned only’

-To hide likes on a Threads post:
+To hide likes and shares on a Threads post:

-• Go to your post that you wish to hide likes on.
-You can do this by going to your profile.
+- go to your post that you wish to hide likes on (you can do this by going to your profile)

-• Select the three dots ‘…’ in the top right corner of the associated post.
+- select the three dots ‘…’ in the top right corner of the associated post

 To disable @mentions:

-• Go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu.
+- go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu

-• Select ‘Privacy’ and choose ‘@Mentions’.
+- select ‘Privacy’ and choose ‘@Mentions’

-• Switch ‘Allow @mentions from everyone’ to ‘No one’.
+- switch ‘Allow @mentions from everyone’ to ‘No one’

 To hide offensive words and phrases:

-• Go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu.
+- go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu

-• Select ‘Privacy’ and choose ‘Hidden words’.
+- select ‘Privacy’ and choose ‘Hidden words’

-• Toggle off the option for ‘Offensive words and phrases’.
+- toggle off the option for ‘Offensive words and phrases’

 To hide custom words and phrases:

-• Go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu.
+- go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu

-• Select ‘Privacy’ and choose ‘Hidden words’.
+- select ‘Privacy’ and choose ‘Hidden words’

-• Toggle on the option for ‘Custom words and phrases’ and choose ‘Manage custom words and phrases’.
+- toggle on the option for ‘Custom words and phrases’ and choose ‘Manage custom words and phrases’

-• Write in the custom words, phrases, and emojis you wish to hide.
+- write in the custom words, phrases, and emojis you wish to hide

-• Users can report and block other users who may be bothering them or behaving inappropriately on the platform.
+Users can report and block other users who may be bothering them or behaving inappropriately on the platform.
 Additionally, users can discretely mute other users they may wish to follow but no longer see any content from.
 Users can also restrict other users, which has the effect of hiding any comments and messages from the restricted user but without them knowing.

 To block a user:

-• Go to the profile of the user you wish to block.
+- go to the profile of the user you wish to block

-• Select the three dots ‘…’ in the top right corner.
+- select the three dots ‘…’ in the top right corner

-• Select the three dots ‘…’ on a thread posted by the account you wish to block.
+- select the three dots ‘…’ on a thread posted by the account you wish to block

 To report a user:

-• Go to the profile of the user you wish to report.
+- go to the profile of the user you wish to report

-• Select the three dots ‘…’ in the top right corner.
+- select the three dots ‘…’ in the top right corner

 To report a Thread message or image posted to Threads:

-• Select the three dots ‘…’ on the thread you wish to report.
+- select the three dots ‘…’ on the thread you wish to report

-• Select the reason why you wish to report the thread.
+- select the reason why you wish to report the thread

 To mute a user:

-• Go to the profile of the user you wish to mute.
+- go to the profile of the user you wish to mute

-• Select the three dots ‘…’ in the top right corner.
+- select the three dots ‘…’ in the top right corner

-• Select the three dots ‘…’ on a thread posted by the account you wish to mute.
+- select the three dots ‘…’ on a thread posted by the account you wish to mute

 To restrict a user:

-• Go to the profile of the user you wish to restrict.
+- go to the profile of the user you wish to restrict

-• Select the three dots ‘…’ in the top right corner.
+- select the three dots ‘…’ in the top right corner

-• There are currently no purchase options available on Threads.
+There are currently no purchase options available on Threads.
 However, it does have tools for managing notifications and screen time.
 The ‘Take a break’ feature allows users to set a designated time limit in units of 10, 20, and 30 minutes which will remind the user to turn off the app after a period of browsing in that time limit.
 This can also help users avoid being caught in an endless scrolling loop.

 To manage notifications:

-• Go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu.
+- go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu

-• Select ‘Privacy’ and choose ‘Notifications’.
+- select ‘Privacy’ and choose ‘Notifications’

-• Choose ‘Pause all’ and select a time to pause notifications.
+- choose ‘Pause all’ and select a time to pause notifications

-• Go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu.
+- go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu

-• Select ‘Privacy’ and choose ‘Notifications’.
+- select ‘Privacy’ and choose ‘Notifications’

-• Select either ‘Threads and replies’ or ‘Following and followers’.
+- select either ‘Threads and replies’ or ‘Following and followers’

-• Choose ‘Off’ on each associated notification option to disable notifications.
+- choose ‘Off’ on each associated notification option to disable notifications

 To enable ‘Take a break’:

-• Go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu.
+- go to your profile and select the two lines on the top right corner to access the ‘Settings’ menu

-• Select ‘Privacy’ and choose ‘Account’.
+- select ‘Privacy’ and choose ‘Account’

-• Select ‘Take a break’ and choose the desired scheduled reminder time.
+- select ‘Take a break’ and choose the desired scheduled reminder time

-To deactivate a Threads account:
+To deactivate or delete a Threads account:

 Threads maintains a small help centre on the main Instagram page.
 As Instagram is the parent app of Threads, the parents’ guide for Instagram contains further relevant information and details for users of Threads.

-Threads is currently in its early stages of release.
+Threads is in its early stages of release.
 It is important that you pay close attention to new developments and changes on the Threads platform as the app matures.